Our fundraising video from the summer of 2018, staring Alame Simwerayi, featured above.

 Valley Street Jail in Manchester

 To refer clients who need help, or for more information, email email@example.com.

 When making a referral, please include information about the client’s charges and circumstances.

 We need new volunteers!
 Please email us for more details.

 As of December, 2021, the NH Bail and Bond Fund has:

 bonded out eleven immigrants detained at Strafford County Jail

-bailed out thirty-one people detained at the Valley Street Jail
+bailed out forty-one people detained at the Valley Street Jail

 dispersed over $46,000 for bail and bond